CalumHarvey/Non-uniform-Influence-Maximisation-/README.md

 ## Dissertation

-This repository is the codebase for Calum Harvey's CS913 master's dissertation, "Budgeted Influence Maximisation in Social Networks," completed in the Department of Computer Science at the University of Warwick (September 2021), supervised by Dr James Archbold.
+This repository is the codebase for my master's dissertation, "Budgeted Influence Maximisation in Social Networks," completed in the Department of Computer Science at the University of Warwick.

 The full write up is included in this repository at [`docs/Budgeted Influence Maximisation in Social Networks - Dissertation.pdf`](docs/Budgeted%20Influence%20Maximisation%20in%20Social%20Networks%20-%20Dissertation.pdf).